-- 3. Use the Size slider to turn on the border and adjust the size of the border around the key. - 4.
+- 3. - 4.
 Select a default or custom color for the border (borders only). - Default click one of the preset colors. - Custom click the arrow to the right of the Border Color area and use the Hue, Saturation, and Lightness sliders to select your own color.
 Click OK to apply the color or Live to apply it in real-time.